“They had me in bed making love to the girl…close, like baked beans”

 The first, entitled ‘Men For Men’, notes around twenty venues where men could meet ‘soul or bed-mates and/or escape the attentions of the fat girls with whom you flew over on your chartered 747′.
 One of these clubs, under the sub-title of ‘non-dancing clubs’ was called Gigolo at 328 King’s Road (now a carpet shop) and was described by the book as an “Aptly named, hot, incredibly packed coffee bar.
 A frotteur’s delight.
 Lots of Spanish waiters and terrified Americans.
 The Rolls-Royce outside could be the one to whisk you away from it all.”

-However in the second chapter called ‘Women for Women’, written by the novelist Maureen Duffy, there is mention of just one venue – the famous Gateways Club.
+In the second chapter called ‘Women for Women’ and written by the novelist Maureen Duffy, there is mention of just one venue – the famous Gateways Club.

-The Gateways had been in existence at 239 Kings Road on the corner of Bramerton Street in Chelsea, since the thirties.
-It became more or less exclusively lesbian during the war when the anonymity and proximity provided by the khaki or blue uniformed women who came to work in London, suddenly meant that a far greater number of women, of a certain persuasion, needed somewhere to go they could call their own.
+The Gateways had been in existence at 239 Kings Road on the corner of Bramerton Street in Chelsea since the thirties.
+It became more or less exclusively lesbian during the war when a huge number of women came to London to work or were stationed nearby and needed somewhere to go they could call their own.

 A man called Ted Ware took over the club during the war, purportedly winning it in a poker game (“I raise you my lesbian members-only club…”).
-Ten years later he married an actress called Gina Cerrato in 1953 and she soon took over the running of the club.
-She was joined, after a few years, by a butch American woman called Smithy who originally came to England as a member of the American Airforce, but after an arranged marriage in the early sixties, she stayed in England for the rest of her life.
+He married an actress called Gina Cerrato in 1953 and she soon took over the running of the club, joined, after a few years, by an American woman called Smithy who originally came to England as a member of the American Airforce.
+After an arranged marriage in the early sixties Smithy stayed in London for the rest of her life.

 The membership fee during the sixties was just ten shillings (50p) and no guests were admitted after ten o’clock to discourage people who had spent their money elsewhere.
 Maureen Duffy explained that ‘rowdies or troublemakers’ were often banned immediately.
-To be excluded, at the time, was more than just embarrassing, it was unbelievably inconvenient – the nearest alternative lesbian club would have been in Brighton, travelling to which would have made a social life far too expensive to afford.
+Being excluded in those days was more than just embarrassing, it was unbelievably inconvenient – the nearest alternative lesbian club would have been in Brighton.
+Dining out with a girlfriend was often too expensive for a lot of women and even into the sixties women wearing trousers were actually banned from most restaurants.
+Pubs were still unpleasant places for women especially if unaccompanied by a man.
+In 1969 the London Spy guide book’s main advice for women looking for a drink was, essentially, to avoid pubs if they were alone, saying;

 During the eighties the club became quieter probably because other lesbian and gay venues were opening in London, and eventually Gateways only opened at weekends.
 The local neighbourhood in Chelsea was also becoming more and more upmarket and the club lost its late-licence in 1985 due to complaints about loud music.
 Not long afterwards the famous green door was subsequently closed for ever.

 Between the 9th and 16th of June in 1968 The Gateways club became internationally famous when it appeared as a backdrop to many scenes filmed for The Killing Of Sister George, a movie starring Beryl Reid, Coral Browne and Susannah York.
-In 1960, York, a starlet at the beginning of her acting career and newly married, lived in a house at World’s End in Chelsea just a few hundred yards from the club but it’s reasonably safe to say that, even if she knew it existed, York wasn’t a regular at the Gateways.
+In 1960, York, a starlet at the beginning of her acting career and newly married, lived in a house at World’s End in Chelsea just a few hundred yards from the Gateways.
+Although it’s reasonably safe to say that York wasn’t a regular.

 Robert Aldrich, the director, whose previous film was the slightly more macho The Dirty Dozen, decided to include actual customers rather than extras when they filmed scenes in the club.
 Gina, Smithy and the regulars performed stiffly and uncomfortably in front of the camera but when the film was released, for a lot of people, this was the first glimpse of a hidden lesbian sub-culture they had ever seen.